The Original Hofbräuhaus

 - One of the most popular tents operating since 1881, the Ochsenbraterei, began as a steam powered barbecue tent roasting whole ox.
 Today the tent serves an average of 91 oxen each year.
 Hungry visitors can find an extensive menu specializing in spit roasted oxen.

 - Specializing in roasted duck and chicken, the Ammer tent, offers specials to families and children.
 At 7:00pm the Ammer’s Wiesn band brings this tent to life.

 Bodo’s Cafe Tent

-- The celebration begins in Bodo’s Café Tent at 9:00am with an Oktoberfest breakfast and continues to serve sweet, freshly baked items all day.
+- The celebration begins in Bodo’s Café Tent at 9:00am with an Oktoberfest breakfast and continues with sweet, freshly baked items served all day.
 At 6:00pm wine, champagne, and exotic cocktails transform this family breakfast tent into a party.

 - Fans of the Munich soccer team meet at Löwenbräu to cheer on the Lions.
 This tent attracts a lot of attention with 18,200 seats,16,000 light bulbs illuminating the tent at night, and a roaring lion welcoming guests.

 - The Ambrustschutzen tent is where the Oktoberfest crossbow competition is held.
 The competition has been taking place during Oktoberfest since 1935.
 The tent seating 7,430, resembles a hunting cabin with boar heads and deer antlers decorating the walls.

 - Weinzelt is the only tent of the 13 to serve 25 varieties of wine, champagne, sparkling wines, and wheat beer.
 The tent is designed to resemble a hunting lodge with its wooden interior.